brucemack/microlink/docs/el_supplement.md

 EchoLink Server that contains the IP address of the Remote node it wants to contact.
 Note that a direct connection from the Calling node to the Remote node would normally be blocked at this point, *which is exactly the problem we are trying to solve*.
 Only the EchoLink Server is reachable from the Calling node.
+(NOTE: I am not yet sure whether an explicit message is used in this step, or whether step #4 is triggered as a side-effect of the normal callsign lookup that is used by the Calling node to resolve the IP address of the Remote node.)
 4. The EchoLink Server then sends a different RTCP message called an "OPEN packet" to the Remote node via the UDP hole.
 This packet contains the IP address of the Calling node.
 5. The Remote node sends a special RTCP message called an "OVER packet" to the Calling node.